 - Yirra Yaakin Regional Writers Group – Postponed | Geraldton Playwriting Workshops have been postponed and rescheduled to commence during Term 3 of the school year.

 - NAIDOC Week & Community Engagement Events – Postponed | All activities and events have been postponed pending advise from the NAIDOC committee.

 Many of the program titles above are clickable should to wish to read more about any one project.

 Business will be continuing for Yirra Yaakin and although staff will be working remotely, we warmly welcome emails and calls.
 Update: As of Monday 18 May 2020, Yirra Yaakin staff members may elect to work either from home or in the office.
 There will be at least one person in the office at all times during standard business hours.

 In association with Blakdance, Moogahlin and Ilbijerri, Yirra Yaakin will continue to contribute to the national First Nations Arts Sector during these uncertain times by developing and sharing information about opportunities that may arise for artists.
-The Board and Staff at Yirra Yaakin hope you all keep yourselves safe and healthy during this unprecedented state of flux and we look forward to performing with and for you again soon.
+The Board and Staff at Yirra Yaakin hope you all keep yourselves safe and healthy during this unprecedented state of flux, and we look forward to performing with and for you again soon.

 We wish to thank our patrons and our community for their support and understanding.

 Please contact us if you have any enquires.

 We rely on you, our community, for our future creative and cultural programs.
 Your donations, encouragement and friendship provide vital support for the ongoing development of our artists and our work.
 Help us share Aboriginal stories by becoming a donor today!